 An AI-based LMS can take over these tasks through automation and communicate all this information to learners via emails as soon as a course gets assigned.

-Since these trainer-to-learner communications are repeated tasks you perform with every course, it will be beneficial to automate them like many other tasks related to employee training.
+Since these trainer-to-learner communications are repeated tasks you perform with every course, it will be beneficial to automate them like many other tasks related to online employee training.

 Automate HR Processes